Key outdoor gym information

-Free outdoor gym equipment is available for all ages across parks throughout Adur and Worthing, see the Outdoor gym map.
+Free outdoor gym equipment is available for all ages across parks throughout Adur and Worthing, see the Outdoor gym map page.

 We have put together some ideas on how to use the equipment in your own time.
 You will also find suggestions at some of the parks.